dpukhkaiev/BRISE2/K8s/README.md

 `NOTE: Because of the DNS problem, during the initialization pods could fail several times.`

-Be aware that if you use `init.sh` control script to deploy BRISE on K8s, the master-node of your cluster will need to connect to the **local** `Docker hub` where images of BRISE services will be stored and the domain name of the `docker hub` in the cluster and on the host machine must be the same.
+Be aware that if you use `brise.sh` control script to deploy BRISE on K8s, the master-node of your cluster will need to connect to the **local** `Docker hub` where images of BRISE services will be stored and the domain name of the `docker hub` in the cluster and on the host machine must be the same.
 See details in the use case for `minikube`.